 I also shaped a ring to makes sure it fit perfectly.

 And you are done!
 Now, as on a FS7 M2, you can quickly unscrew the microphone holder when you pack the camera for travelling all over Asia.
 The second benefit is to be able to screw a microphone to any cage with a rod 15mm.
 It will survived way longer than the camera itself.

-You can also replace the Sony rod with a carbon fiber (from slammRig too) one ad save a bit of weight too.
+You can also replace the Sony rod with a carbon fiber one and save a bit of weight too.

 And if you are working for SmallRig; please send me plenty of customizable part like these, I need to go for part 2 with a way to fix the faulty design on the rocket arm, a way to fix the rotating EVF screen… Please contact me for my wish list!